 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The Company has a Risk Committee, comprised of the Audit Committee and the Finance Director, which meets twice each year.
+The Company has a Risk Committee, comprised of the Audit Committee and the Finance Director, which meets at least once each year.
 The committee examines the key risks that impact the Company and assesses the adequacy of the Company’s mitigation strategies.
 It has the power to call on Executive Directors and senior management for the purposes of seeking information as well as making recommendations.

 Principle 5: Maintaining the Board as a well-functioning, balanced team led by the Chair

 The Board is comprised of four Executive and two Non-Executive Directors, all of whom are subject to reappointment by shareholders in the AGM following their appointment to the Board, after which they must continue to seek reappointment in accordance with the Company’s Articles of Association.